Promoting the inclusion and full participation of underrepresented groups in domestic and international public service for more than thirty years.

 For more than three decades, the Ford School has hosted a Public Policy and International Affairs (PPIA) Junior Summer Institute--an intensive seven-week summer program that focuses on preparing diverse undergraduate students from all over the United States for graduate programs in public policy and international affairs.

 - A $1,000 stipend for living expenses during the seven-week program

 - Housing and meals

 - Books and related course supplies

-PPIA Fellows who successfully complete the summer program at Michigan, UC Berkeley, Carnegie-Mellon, Maryland, or Princeton and who are admitted to the Master in Public Policy (MPP) program at the Ford School may be eligible for a Rackham Merit Award, which includes tuition and fees, a stipend, and health care.
+PPIA Fellows who successfully complete any PPIA Junior Summer Institute and who are admitted to the Master in Public Policy (MPP) program at the Ford School will be eligible to compete for a Rackham Masters Award, consisting of four semesters of tuition and fees, a living stipend, and health care.